redmoses/photostore/README.md

 ===============================

 This project is an attempt for learning Node.js.
 I chose MeanJS as the scaffolding framework.
-It's a very simple application that lets users login using the site's own authentication system along with open authentication using other social networks.
+It's a very simple application that lets users login using the siteS's own authentication system along with open authentication using other social networks.
+Once a user is logged in they can share their moments with other users in the site or they can view moments shared by others.
+According to the application a moment is a photo with a title or brief description.

 ### Prerequisite
 You must have MongoDB installed in your system.